ISSAFE Harness Fit & Size Guide

 UNIVERSAL SIZING TABLE

-Start with body measurements.
+Start with Body Measurements

 Use body measurements as the first step.
 Then verify fit according to harness model, clothing condition, and application.
 For padded, elasticated, rescue, tower climbing, or work positioning models, show a separate model-wise chart wherever required.

-S84–92 cm72–80 cm48–54 cmRefer model chart
+S84–92 cm72–80 cm48–54 cmCompact body frame

-M88–96 cm77–85 cm50–56 cmRefer model chart
+M88–96 cm77–85 cm50–56 cmStandard fit

-2XL100–108 cm92–100 cm56–62 cmRefer model chart
+2XL100–108 cm92–100 cm56–62 cmLarge body size

 FIT CHECK